chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 Other Files
 -----------

-* *.good, *.compopts, *.execeopts *.numlocales: Files supporting the Chapel test system so that I can easily validate that things are still working as I make changes.
+* *.good, *.compopts, *.execeopts *.numlocales *.notest: Files supporting the Chapel test system so that I can easily validate that things are still working as I make changes.